TobikoData/sqlmesh/docs/integrations/engines/snowflake.md

 | `session_parameters`     | The optional session parameters to set for the connection.                                                                                                                     | dict   |    N     |

-#### Lowercase object names
+### Lowercase object names

+Snowflake object names are case-insensitive by default, and Snowflake automatically normalizes them to uppercase.
+For example, the command `CREATE SCHEMA sqlmesh` will generate a schema named `SQLMESH` in Snowflake.

-Snowflake object names are case-insensitive by default.
-If you have intentionally created an object with a case-sensitive lowercase name, specify it with outer single and inner double quotes.
+If you need to create an object with a case-sensitive lowercase name, the name must be double-quoted in SQL code.
+In the SQLMesh configuration file, it also requires outer single quotes.

 For example, a connection to the database `"my_db"` would include: